 - Immersion blender to blend pizza sauce

-- Sheet pan for baking your tomato pie
+- 13×18 sheet pan with small lip for baking your tomato pie

 Why should I measure ingredients by weight for this tomato pie pizza?

 Measuring ingredients by weight is far more precise than measuring by size.
 This is especially crucial when working with bread dough.

 Then more precise your measurements, the better your tomato pie crust will be.
 If you don’t have a scale to measure, you can use this handy chart to convert to measuring by size.

 What ingredients will I need to make this Philly tomato pie?

 The ingredients for tomato pie are simple.
 Just like bread, you only need flour, water, salt and yeast to prepare the fluffy crust.